-2.3 Jenkins
+7.2.2 Jenkins

-The main user interface for Fuego is provided by the Jenkins continuous integration system.
+The main interface for Fuego is provided by the Jenkins continuous integration system.

-Jenkins is used in Fuego to launch test jobs and view test results.
-Usually, Fuego tests are started by Jenkins automatically, in response to changes in the software.
-However, Jenkins can be configured to launch test jobs based on a variety of triggers, including when a user manually schedules a test to run, or at periodic intervals.
+The basic function of Jenkins is to automatically launch test jobs, usually in response to changes in the software.
+However, it can launch test jobs based on a variety of triggers, including when a user manually schedules a test to run.

 Jenkins is too big a system to describe in detail here, but it has many features and is very popular.
-It has an ecosystem of plugins for many kinds of extended functionality, such as integration with different source code management systems, results plotting, e-mail notifications of regressions, and more.
+It has an ecosystem of plugins for all kinds of extended functionality, such as integration with different source code management systems, results plotting, e-mail notifications of regressions, and more.

 Fuego installs several plugins that are used by various aspects of the system.
-You can install additional plugins to Jenkins to suit your own requirements.

-In Fuego, Jenkins is used to:
+Jenkins is used to:

 - Start tests

-- · Schedule tests for automatic execution
+- Schedule tests for automatic execution

 - Shows test results (particularly over time)

 - Flag regressions in test results